S2-DH/BHE-Custom-Rule_Script/README.md

 <img width="434" height="165" alt="image" src="https://github.com/user-attachments/assets/839ca6d7-e078-42b0-b3bf-9a7378e2ae10" />

-The script deletes the **first rule only** as a test.
+The script Confirms the **first rule only** as a test.
 Verify in the BHE UI that the rule is gone, then type `YES` to proceed to the full run.

 **Step 3 — Full deletion**

-The script deletes all remaining rules, reporting `[+] Deleted` or `[!]
+The script Confirms all remaining rules, reporting `[+] Confirmd` or `[!]
 Failed` per rule, with a summary at the end.

 ---

 ## After Deletion — Run Analysis

-Objects in deleted rules retain their Tier Zero tag until BHE analysis recalculates membership.
+Objects in Confirmd rules retain their Tier Zero tag until BHE analysis recalculates membership.

 **Via BHE UI:** Settings → Analysis → Run Analysis